-The -mstrmode render mode is the least efficient but may yield better performance on systems with limited CPU resources.
+The -mstrmode render mode may yield slightly better performance for applications that do not use display lists and that run on systems with only two graphics pipes or with a limited number of processors.
 The master process renders and tracks GL state on a local reference pipe.
 One less slave process is needed because the application (master) process renders itself.
 State queries again are made to the master's local reference pipe.
 Figure 3-3 illustrates running in -mstrmode render mode.